CTSRD-CHERI/cheribsd/tools/tools/cheri-changes/cheri-changes-json.md

  * `pointer_shape` - Working around issues caused by larger pointers such as increased alignment.
 Also dealing with conflation of the size of pointers and the size of the virtual address space.
+ * `subobject_bounds` - Adding support for tight sub-object bounds - such
+   as adding opt-out annotations for code that uses `containerof()`, etc.
  * `support` - Adding support for CHERI.
  * `sysctl` - (kernel) Sysctl compatability support for CheriABI.
  * `unsupported` - Working around unsupported features such as combining